fredrikj31/Old-Jekyll-Website/index.md

 <h1>Welcome to my website!</h1>
 <img src="https://avatars.githubusercontent.com/u/31306224?s=460&u=d3bf0bdd7b29cc137a3c74472b32726a41c8b8e7&v=4" width="200" height="200" style="border-radius: 50%;" />{: .align-right}
-Fredrik Johansen is a <div id="age"></div> years old software developer who likes to learn and teach code.
+<p>Fredrik Johansen is a <script>document.write(calculateAge("06/12/2003"))</script> years old software developer who likes to learn and teach code.
 He writes blog posts about his new findings and code-related things.
 This is my website hosted on proudly hosted on Github.
 But as said I like to teach other people coding, because I think coding will be the magic of the future.
-Follow my social medias, where I will post coding-related stuff.
+Follow my social medias, where I will post coding-related stuff.</p>

 <br>